StreetLens/StreetLens/README.md

-# Welcome to StreetLens

-A modelling agency from the street, for the street.
+# Welcome to a modelling agency from the street, for the street.

 Main website coming soon!